nijel/odorik/docs/command.rst

 .. option:: --this-month

     Prints information for current month.
+This is the default interval.

 .. option:: --last-month